 Moving at a faster-than-usual pace is also how Fox plans to stay out in front of inevitable forthcoming regulations, many of which will be clarified with additional amendments to the 2018 Farm Bill.
 By building and operating facilities that already meet compliance standards for regulations in Oregon and Washington, Blühen will save time and money through self-regulation, positioning them to presumably avoid any large-scale adjustments that would disrupt their production schedule.

 With over a dozen farming partnerships already established, Fox took like a fish to water at the Southern Hemp Expo, pursuing at least three dozen more with the various farmers and students in attendance.
 The convention also provided Fox with the chance to interview potential full-time employees to add to his stable of 18 in-house and remote consultants.

 Fox is looking forward to bringing on new team members specifically for plant genetics research, and has had success with recruiting from students at the University of Tennessee’s Institute of Agriculture, a program that produces graduates well-suited to help analyze and advise on hyper-local issues critical to farmers in Tennessee.

 “What works in Oregon doesn’t necessarily work in Tennessee,” Fox cautioned.
 “And what works in eastern Tennessee won’t work in central Tennessee.”

-Stay tuned for the latest news from the hemp community, plus sustainability and planetary wellness updates in our print issue ONE coming soon to stores near you!
+See the latest news from the hemp community, plus sustainability and planetary wellness updates here on Honeysuckle.